tczpl/BlockchainPerformanceMonitoring/README.md

 ## Qucik Start

-First of all, `git clone https://github.com/tczpl/BlockchainPerformanceMonitoring.git` or download the ZIP.
+First of all, `git clone https://github.com/tczpl/BlockchainPerformanceMonitoring.git`.

 And `cd BlockchainPerformanceMonitoring`.

+Or download the ZIP, if you have not installed git.

 ### For Linux (Ubuntu 18.04)